corey888773/django-orm-software-load-balancer/README.md

-# Load balancer for databases implemented in Python with FastAPI and SQLAlchemy
+# Load balancer for databases

+Implemented with Python with FastAPI and SQLAlchemy

 ## Preconditions
 - Docker